Rick's Free Auto Repair Advice

 The fuse in the battery junction box provides power to the fuel pump relay contacts and control coil.
 The control coil is grounded by the BCM after the immobilizer passes the PATS key test.
 The relays close and that powers the fuel pump control module.

-The fuel pump relay is a common failure point causing the Ford Ecoboost no start condition.
+Use this ecoboost fuel pump wiring diagram to diagnose and fix a Ford Ecoboost no start problemThe fuel pump relay is a common failure point causing the Ford Ecoboost no start condition.
 If the fuel pump fuse is good, remove the fuel pump relay and jumper across terminals 3 & 5 in the relay socket.
 If the engine starts and runs, check for control coil power on terminal 1.

 If you find battery voltage on terminal 1 in the socket, test for BCM ground on terminal 2 in the socket.

-If the control coil is getting power and ground and the jumper wire results in engine start, then replace the fuel pump relay.
+If the control coil is getting power and ground, and the jumper wire results in engine start, then replace the fuel pump relay.

-That should solve your no start problem.
+That should solve your no-start problem.

 If it doesn’t check out the operation of the fuel pump control module

-The fuel pump control module (FPCM) is an essential component of the fuel system in the Ford EcoBoost 3.5-liter engine.
+component of the fuel system in the Ford EcoBoost 3.5-liter engine.
 The FPCM is responsible for controlling the fuel pump and ensuring that the engine receives the right amount of fuel at the right time.
 The FPCM is located above the spare tire on the frame of the vehicle.

 The FPCM works by receiving signals from the throttle position sensor, the mass airflow sensor, and the engine coolant temperature sensor.
 The FPCM uses this information to determine the amount of fuel that needs to be delivered to the engine.
 The FPCM then sends a signal to the fuel pump to deliver the required amount of fuel to the engine.